keystonejs/keystone/docs/api/access-control.md

 > Enables turning access on/off based on the currently authenticated user.

-_NOTE:_ Even when returning `false`, the queries/mutations/types _will_ be included in the GraphQL Schema.
+_NOTE:_ Even when returning `false`, the custom queries/mutations/types _will_ be included in the GraphQL Schema.